Gundam: Battle Assault 2: Reception

 Gundam: Battle Assault 2 received "generally favorable reviews" according to review aggregator Metacritic.
 The game holds a 70.57% rating based on seven reviews at GameRankings.
-According to Famitsu, both Kidō Butōden G Gundam - The Battle and New Mobile Suit Gundam W - The Battle sold over 38.851 and 40.193 copies respectively in their first week on the Japanese market.
+According to Famitsu, both Kidō Butōden G Gundam - The Battle and Shin Kidō Senki Gundam W - The Battle sold over 38.851 and 40.193 copies respectively in their first week on the Japanese market.
 Both titles sold approximately 114.198 and 127.078 copies respectively during their lifetime in Japan.

 GameZone's Scott Kuvin commended its slow-paced gameplay, colorful hand-drawn graphics, sound design, concept and multiplayer but criticized the lack of additional two-player modes and music.
 Jeuxvideo.com's Benoît Morel criticized its AI for being limited, longevity, scenario and gameplay but gave positive remarks to the audiovisual presentation.
 PlayStation Illustrated's Matt Paddock gave it an overall positive outlook.
 José Ángel Ciudad of Spanish magazine GamesTech praised Gundam: Battle Assault 2 for its large character sprites and near-lack of loading times.
 In a retrospective outlook, Push Square's Robert Ramsey regarded it as an improvement to Gundam: Battle Assault and an overlooked fighting game on PlayStation due to its unique feel, style and character roster but noted that it lacked the depth of the more established fighting franchises.